MaastrichtU-IDS/doap-workshop/README.md

 Ontologies are now widely used by people - and organizations - to describe their projects using Semantic Web standards.
 Yet, since files are spread around the Web, there is no easy and standardized way to find a project regarding its metadata.
 Back to 2015, a consensus for adopting a proper [Software Ontology](http://theswo.sourceforge.net/) was taken that describes and categorizes a software project based on a list of classifiers (or descriptors) by using as much standardized language as possible.
 To this end, we have decided to adopt and implement project descriptors and properties from the machine-readable ontology called DOAP.

-Thus, the idea of IDS Dashboard is help users you find specific projects that meet their interests and to gain a broader understanding of the wide variety of work currently underway in the IDS.
+Thus, the idea of IDS Dashboard is help users to find specific projects that meet their interests and to gain a broader understanding of the wide variety of work currently underway in the IDS.
 This way, users just need to publish some DOAP files on their websites to benefit of this distributed architecture.

 ### How does a DOAP file look like?